Aurora Innovation Inc. (AUR) upgraded Issued by Wall Street Gurus

 Many brokerage firms have already submitted their reports for AUR stocks, with Goldman repeating the rating for AUR by listing it as a “Neutral.”
 The predicted price for AUR in the upcoming period, according to Goldman is $13 based on the research report published on December 16th of the previous year 2021.

-During the last 5 trading sessions, AUR fell by -6.56%, which changed the moving average for the period of 200-days by -71.28% in comparison to the 20-day moving average, which settled at $1.2525.
-In addition, Aurora Innovation Inc. saw -89.88% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AUR rose by +1.68%, which changed the moving average for the period of 200-days by -72.81% in comparison to the 20-day moving average, which settled at $1.2420.
+In addition, Aurora Innovation Inc. saw -89.25% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AUR